~1183, Oliver de Vallibus born in Norfolk, England, younger s/o 378250328. Ranulf de Vallibus & 378250329. Alicia ?.

 Robert died young, his brother William became the heir.
 (S) Hist. of Norfolk, V8, 1808, Hackford.

 ii.
 William de Vallibus, born ? in England.
 [Heir]

 William married Eleanor, d/o William de Ferrers & Sybilla Marshall.

 5/26/1250, A charter records the restoration of property, granted to Margaret Countess of Lincoln, to William de Vescy and Agnes [de Ferrers] his wife, Reginald de Moun and Isabel [de Ferrers] his wife, William de Fortibus and Matilda his wife, …, William de Vallibus and Alienor [de Ferrers] his wife, ….
-(S) Calendar of Documents of Ireland, V1, 1875.
+(S) Cal. of Doc’s of Ireland, V1, 1875.

 1252 William died; his brother John his heir.

 1253, Memorandam that Roger de Quincy earl of Winchester came before the king at Windsor on Friday next after Hilary and there put himself (‘misit se’) on the king’s mercy for 300m. for a trespass that he made in taking to wife Eleanor [de Ferrers] who was the wife of William de Vallibus who was in the king’s gift without the king’s licence.
 (S) Fine Rolls of Hnery III.

 ii.
 John de Vaux (4997498), born ~1215 in England.